 What is pension release?

 From 2015, legislation changed to enable people to take money from their pension plans: this is called Pension Release.
-From the age of 55 you are allowed to take 25% of the pension pot tax-free with any remaining amounts taken as lump sums.
+From the age of 55 you could take 25% of the pension pot tax-free with any remaining amounts taken as lump sums.
 This can be a useful feature if you need an amount of money urgently.
 However, you should also be very careful as taking too much money from your pension could have a detrimental effect on the amount available to you when you retire.
 Taking more than 25% can have a drastic effect on the tax you pay*.
 It may be that your pension plan does not allow this benefit.
 A financial adviser can guide you through your options and recommend the best choice for your circumstances.

 Can I re-start contributing into an old occupational pension plan?

 It really depends on the terms of the plan when you first set it up.
-There may be a facility to do this but it may not be the most cost-effective option for you.
+There may be a facility to do this, but it may not be the most cost-effective option for you.
 We would highly recommend that you assess the current value of the plan relative to the features and returns available on today’s open market and what your current needs are.